 Keeping in mind, a sustained break and close below the $4.50/$4.40 support region would warn of a retest of the July $3.12 low.

 Source Tradingview.
-The figures stated areas of the 13th of August 2020.
+The figures stated areas of the 15th of February 2021.
 Past performance is not a reliable indicator of future performance.
 This report does not contain and is not to be taken as containing any financial product advice or financial product recommendation

-GAIN Capital UK Limited (trading as “City Index”) is an execution-only service provider.
+StoneX Financial Ltd (trading as “City Index”) is an execution-only service provider.
 This material, whether or not it states any opinions, is for general information purposes only and it does not take into account your personal circumstances or objectives.
 This material has been prepared using the thoughts and opinions of the author and these may change.
 However, City Index does not plan to provide further updates to any material once published and it is not under any obligation to keep this material up to date.
 This material is short term in nature and may only relate to facts and circumstances existing at a specific time or day.
 Nothing in this material is (or should be considered to be) financial, investment, legal, tax or other advice and no reliance should be placed on it.